Automated Genomic Interpretation via Concept Bottleneck Models for Medical Robotics: Related Work

 \subsection{DNA representation learning}

-Traditional DNA sequence classification typically relies on extensive manual and expert annotation to determine sequence origin, function, and type; however, in the absence of a definitive “ground truth,” the stability of taxonomic labels is often questioned \cite{applequist2013brief,lovich2018taxonomy}.
-Meanwhile, most classical approaches follow an alignment-based paradigm, which entails high time complexity \cite{wang1994complexity} and often depends on additional information such as homology \cite{zielezinski2017alignment}, making them ill-suited for very large or evolutionarily divergent datasets.
-Against this backdrop, Chaos Game Representation (CGR), proposed by Jeffrey in 1990, maps one-dimensional DNA sequences onto a two-dimensional plane via chaotic iteration \cite{jeffrey1990chaos}.
-The resulting numerical/image representations can serve as genomic signatures that distinguish closely from distantly related organisms \cite{lochel2021chaos}, consistent with the definition by Karlin and Burge \cite{kariin1995dinucleotide}.
-Using various distance metrics (e.g., Euclidean), CGRs enable alignment-free comparisons and phylogenetic analyses that reveal evolutionary relationships within a cohort, and CGR has thus been regarded as a milestone in graphical bioinformatics \cite{randic2013milestones}.
-Its quantified variant, Frequency CGR (FCGR), partitions the plane at resolution k into a $2^{k} \times 2^{k}$ grid and tallies k-mer frequencies, yielding a fixed-size numerical matrix/grayscale image.
-This representation both compresses variable-length sequences and facilitates cross-species signature analysis.
-FCGR has demonstrated strong scalability across numerous alignment-free applications, overcoming the runtime and scale bottlenecks of alignment-based methods \cite{hill1992chaos}, and is often combined with digital signal processing \cite{hoang2016numerical} and machine learning methods \cite{han2021comparative}.
-Furthermore, FCGR’s fixed-size property naturally suits convolutional neural networks (CNNs) and other image models \cite{lecun1989backpropagation}; \cite{safoury2019enriched} achieved 87\% accuracy with a simple CNN on 660 DNA sequences across 11 genomic datasets; \cite{avila2023accurate} combined FCGR with ResNet50 to classify SARS-CoV-2 sequences into 11 clades with 96.29\% accuracy, outperforming the random-forest-based tool Covidex; and \cite{hammad2023hybrid} proposed a CGR-based hybrid pipeline that integrates AlexNet, Lasso, and KNN to detect human coronaviruses using 7,951 whole and partial genomes.
+Traditional DNA sequence classification often relies on extensive manual annotation to determine sequence origin, function, and type; however, in the absence of definitive ground truth, the stability of taxonomic labels is often debated \cite{applequist2013brief,lovich2018taxonomy}.
+Most methods follow alignment-based paradigms, which incur high computational cost \cite{wang1994complexity} and frequently require additional information such as homology \cite{zielezinski2017alignment}, limiting scalability to large or highly divergent datasets.
+To address these issues, Chaos Game Representation (CGR), introduced by Jeffrey in 1990, maps one-dimensional DNA sequences into two-dimensional numerical representations through chaotic iteration \cite{jeffrey1990chaos}.
+These representations serve as genomic signatures that distinguish organisms across evolutionary distances \cite{lochel2021chaos}, consistent with the genomic signature concept of Karlin and Burge \cite{kariin1995dinucleotide}.
+CGR enables alignment-free comparisons and phylogenetic analysis using distance metrics (e.g., Euclidean) and has become a foundational method in graphical bioinformatics \cite{randic2013milestones}.